espen/balder/README.md

 Optional:

-- ImageMagicK.
-Carrierwave can use either RMagicK or MiniMagicK (default).
+- ImageMagick.
+Carrierwave can use either RMagick or MiniMagick (default).
 To change resize option the correct gem must be used (specified in Gemfile) and change included setting for Carrierwave in file_uploader.rb
 Can be installed from: http://www.imagemagick.org
 - ImageScience which requires FreeImage.
 Can be installed from: http://sourceforge.net/projects/freeimage/
 - ExifTool (required for Mini_EfixTool).
 Can be disabled.
 Default is to read EXIF tags but not write them to the file when database is updated as writing EXIF is slow.
 To enable just uncomment exif_write in photo.rb